【Obihiro】Ainu Restaurant "Ponchise" Relocates from Kita no Yatai: A Hub for Popular Flavors, Diverse Menus, Lunches, and Events|Domingo

 Ainu Home Cooking Ponchise

-Ponchise is regularly closed on Sundays and Mondays.
+Ponchise is closed on Sundays and Mondays.
 However, these are not quiet days off.
 The space hosts a variety of events, such as curry and biryani pop-ups, fundraisers for Myanmar refugees, live music, and workshops.
-Some days, the pop-up curry shop "saam" serves food, while on other nights, it transforms into a tonkori workshop or a wine bar.
+Some days, the pop-up curry shop "saam" serves food, while other nights it transforms into a tonkori workshop or a wine bar.

 Ainu Home Cooking Ponchise

-"Even for events I'm not hosting, I somehow end up showing my face and drinking with everyone (laughs)."
-Perhaps thanks to Junko's personality, people naturally gather here.
-Ponchise can also be booked for private parties of 15 or more and is equipped with a screen and projector, making it a venue that accommodates many people's "I want to try this" ideas.
+"Even for events I'm not hosting, I somehow end up showing up and drinking with everyone (laughs)."
+Perhaps it's Junko-san's personality that naturally draws people to this place.
+Ponchise can also be booked for private parties of 15 or more and is equipped with a screen and projector, making it a venue that accommodates many people's "I want to try" ideas.

 Ainu Home Cooking Ponchise

-The newly launched lunch service.
-This is the "Shikerebe Spice Braised Pork Bowl" for 1,210 yen.
+The newly started lunch service.
+This is the "Shikerebe-Spiced Braised Pork Bowl" for 1,210 yen.

-The menu includes items like the "Shikerebe Spice Braised Pork Bowl" (1,210 yen) and "Poneohau (with udon noodles)" (990 yen).
+The menu features dishes like the "Shikerebe-Spiced Braised Pork Bowl" (1,210 yen) and "Pone-ohaw (with udon noodles)" (990 yen).
 The introduction of lunch service has led to an increase in female customers.
-Recently, due to the influence of the popular manga, anime, and movie "Golden Kamuy," the number of international visitors from places like South Korea and Taiwan has also been growing.
+Recently, due to the influence of the popular manga, anime, and movie "Golden Kamuy," the number of international visitors from places like South Korea and Taiwan has also been increasing.

 Beyond the Restaurant: The Annual "Seimei Banzai Festival"